 For the past four years I've been making photos in the school auditorium.
 The first year I could get by using the light in the auditorium, but suddenly the light levels dropped so low I was unable to make good photos.
 The solution was to bring in two professional flashes.
 They make a world of difference in the quality and quantity of photos I can produce, and the photos you can download to keep and share.
 They also occasionally surprise a parent enough to express concern about them to the staff.
 Sadly in the middle of an event I've been asked to stop shooting as a result.
 The last thing I want to do is interfere with your enjoyment, but I'm pretty sure the scholars are not affected by my flash.

 I'll attempt here to answer your questions about my work.
 If you still have questions let me know.
 While I work on making this process a little easier the short form below is step 1 in gaining access to access a treasure trove of images from events at SAUW.
 After you submit the form there's one other step to complete.
 Look for the link (scroll back to the top of the form) to gain access to the secure site where the photos are (Veni).
 Then see them (Vidi), and download them for free.

 If you have opted out of the school's media release form and do not object to the photos I'm making for you please let them know.
-One kindergarten class wasn't photographed at the convocation because of this (and then the family withdrew a week or two later), so an entire class wasn't photographed like the other two.
+One kindergarten class wasn't photographed at the convocation because of this (and then the family withdrew a week or two later), so an entire class wasn't photographed.